luk3yx/minetest-flow/README.md

  - This mod doesn't support all of the features that regular formspecs do.
  - [FS51](https://content.minetest.net/packages/luk3yx/fs51/) is required if
    you want to have full support for Minetest 5.3 and below.
+ - Make sure you're using the latest version of flow if you are on MT 5.10-dev or later, older versions used a hack which no longer works.

 ## Basic example